 “Other employees are good to work with and pay is really competitive.”

-“Job security is good and stable.”
+“Job stability is solid and pension.”

 Instrument Technician Interviews